openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_functional.rst

     1. Create an environment with "Neutron with tunneling segmentation" as a network configuration
     2. Enable and configure Contrail plugin
+    3. Enable dedicated analytics DB
-    3. Add some controller, compute and cinder nodes
+    4. Add a controller and a compute+cinder nodes
-    4. Add a node with all contrail roles
+    5. Add a node with all contrail roles
-    5. Add a node with "contrail-control" role
+    6. Add a node with "contrail-control" role
-    6. Deploy cluster
+    7. Deploy cluster
-    7. Run OSTF tests
+    8. Run OSTF tests
-    8. Check Controller and Contrail nodes status
-    9. Delete the "contrail-control" role
+    9. Delete one "contrail-control" role
     10. Deploy changes
     11. Run OSTF tests
-    12. Check Controller and Contrail nodes status

 Expected results